crdant/pcf-on-gcp/README.md

 In between the two steps, there you need to go into the Ops Manager UI and configure the Google Cloud Platform tile.
 This will start the BOSH director in your environment.
-There are some steps there that are not easily done via the Ops Manager APIs, though I have some ideas and may be able to do some additional automation there.
+There are some steps there that are not easily done via the Ops Manager APIs, though I have some ideas and may be able to do some additional automation there. **NOTE: When you run the install script you will be accepting the EULA(s) for the product(s) you are installing.
+I strongly recommend you review them first.**

 ```
 $ install.sh